-The typical route which covers the crater rims, summit and lake takes 3D-2N to cover.
-The trekking durations are: Day 01 ~ 7 hrs; Day 02 ~ 12 hrs; Day 03 ~ 6 hrs.
+The typical route which covers the crater rims, summit, and the lake takes 3D-2N to cover.
+The trekking durations are Day 01 ~ 7 hrs; Day 02 ~ 12 hrs; Day 03 ~ 6 hrs.
 (Timings are estimated and depends on the trip package and individual trekker’s physical stamina and conditions)

 Q: When is the summit day and how is it like?